 Desktop-based authoring tools must be downloaded and installed on individual computers.
-Once it’s created, content has to be uploaded to a Learning Management System (LMS) so that learners can access it.
-In today’s busy working environment, these steps are neither efficient nor cost-effective – and certainly not always easy!
+Once created, content has to be uploaded to a Learning Management System (LMS) so that learners can access it.
+In today’s busy working environment, these steps are neither efficient nor cost-effective.
+And certainly not always easy!

-Through a one-stop-shop solution known as Software as a Service (SaaS) authoring, a cloud-based authoring and delivery tool can combine for the ultimate way of quickly and simply delivering essential training to your entire workforce, on a global scale, quickly and easily.
+Enter Software as a Service or SaaS authoring.
+With this one-stop-shop solution, a cloud-based authoring and delivery tool can combine for the ultimate way to quickly and simply deliver essential training to your entire workforce.
+On a global scale—quickly and easily.

 Course administrators can create content within the cloud, get courses approved, publish them instantly and distribute them from the cloud, with staff instantly on their way to getting everything they need to know.

-Since all content is stored in the cloud, rather than on a single computer, it can be accessed on a multitude of devices, and anywhere in the world.
-There is no limit on who can work together.
+Since all content is stored in the cloud, rather than on a single computer, it can be accessed on a multitude of devices, anywhere in the world.
+There’s no limit on who can work together.
 If your organization has global offices and wants to combine the expertise of your employees in widespread locations, switching to a cloud-based solution could facilitate much easier collaboration.

-That depends on the authoring tool you’re using – not all eLearning authoring tools are created equally.
+This depends on the authoring tool you’re using.
+Not all eLearning authoring tools are created equally.
 The good news is that it’s totally possible to create eLearning content that automatically adjusts for screen size and device type (desktop, laptop, tablet or smartphone).

 Adaptive design templates are usually pre-designed and are instantly ready to detect the device and screen width, able to present the viewer with the correct layout based on the device.

-Below is an example of gomo’s responsive design, showing how a single course would look on a desktop, tablet and mobile phone.
+Below is an example of responsive design in Gomo, showing how a single course would look on a desktop, tablet and mobile phone.

-Modern browsers, smartphones and tablets can all consume HTML5 by default.
-And HTML5 has come on in leaps and bounds.
+Modern browsers, smartphones and tablets all consume HTML5 by default.
+And HTML has evolved in leaps and bounds.
 Authoring tools that output HTML5 can now produce highly interactive and visually stunning courses, with rich animations, gesture support and beautiful graphics.

-The rapid growth of HTML5 has raised numerous questions about the future of Flash in the field of eLearning, and Adobe has announced plans to completely scrap Flash by 2020.
+The rapid growth of HTML5 sealed the fate of Flash in the field of eLearning and beyond.
+And Flash will be completely scrapped by the end of 2020.

-One of the key aspects of the development of an eLearning course is tracking learners’ activity—what are they doing in terms of networking, collaboration and work assignments?
-How long are they spending on some courses sections and are they struggling with assessments?
+One of the key aspects of the development of an eLearning course is tracking learners’ activity—what are they doing in terms of networking, collaboration, and work assignments?
+How long are they spending on some course sections and are they struggling with assessments?

 In the past, this was only possible via an LMS but now, for many learning professionals, the answer is found in xAPI.
 Unlike SCORM, (the traditional LMS standard), xAPI was developed to support new devices and technologies used in the digital learning environment.
 By collecting and analyzing data, content creators are able to identify trends and ensure that their audience is getting the most out of the eLearning experience.

-The gomo analytics dashboard allows you to view a detailed reports page where several different reports allow you to focus in on project launches, completions, passes and failures; locations of course use; device types used and all tracked activities for the project.
-And with gomo’s LMS wrapper, you can embed gomo courses directly into any SCORM LMS.
+The Gomo analytics dashboard allows you to view a detailed reports page where several different reports allow you to focus on project launches, completions, passes and failures; locations of course use; device types used and all tracked activities for the project.
+And with Gomo’s LMS wrapper, you can embed Gomo courses directly into any SCORM LMS.
 Your LMS users will immediately see the new version, saving you hours of time and hassle.

-If the issues that must be addressed affect business needs, you can bet there is an urgency in response time.
+If the issues that must be addressed affect business needs, you can bet there’s an urgency in response time.
 Here are three ways you can speed up eLearning content development:

-According to pwc.com, more than 54 million employees are currently involved in some form of remote work.
+More than 54 million employees are currently involved in some form of remote work.
 So it’s increasingly likely you’ll be working with remote workers in different offices, as well as freelancers and agencies.
-Cloud-based eLearning tools, such as gomo, allow multiple authors to work on one project simultaneously.
+Cloud-based eLearning tools, such as Gomo, allow multiple authors to work on one project simultaneously.

 Cloud-based eLearning tools can also help support a full end-to-end process for developing learning content.
-Work straight out of your prototype – no need to switch tools and technology.
+Work straight out of your prototype.
+There’s no need to switch tools and technology.
 Look for these features:

 - One-tool work process